Belogradchik & Venetsa cave Tour

 |229 € per person||129 € per person||99 € per person||89 € per person||79 € per person|

 Included in the price: transfer to/from the departure point in Sofia, guide in English throughout the whole day, parking fees and entrance fees.
 Meals, tips and personal expenses are not included.
 Small group tour.
 Children (1-16yrs) receive 20% discount.

-Departure point every Friday and Monday at 8:30 from St. Alexander Nevski square (see map below).
+Departure point every Monday and Friday at 8:30 from Serdika meeeting point (2, Maria Luiza boulevard across McDonalds (see map below).

 Departure point every other day from your hotel or accommodation.